SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

     ![Release contract](./files/release_contract.png)

-    For deprecated and invalid syntax in ABAP for Cloud Development, refer to the following example code.
+    For deprecated and invalid syntax in ABAP for Cloud Development, refer to the following (nonsensical) example code.
 You can create a demo class and insert the code below (adjust the class name if necessary).
 Several syntax errors and warnings will be displayed:
-    - ABAP SQL statements
-      - The first two ABAP SQL statements select from demo database tables.
-The first one is a demo table provided by SAP, but it cannot be accessed directly in the case of ABAP for Cloud Development like in the case of Standard ABAP.
-Therefore, it cannot be used as a data source for selection.
-      - The second one is a database table from the ABAP cheat sheet GitHub repository.
-If you have imported the repository into the system, you can use it as a data source.
-      - The CDS view is released and can be accessed in the restricted ABAP language scope.
-      - Although the source code provides an invalid data source, the dynamic ABAP SQL statement does not produce a syntax error during compilation.
-However, it would result in a runtime error because you cannot select from that data source.
-You can check the validity of dynamic specifications using the `cl_abap_dyn_prg` class, which supports dynamic programming.
-      - The addition `USING CLIENT` for client handling is not allowed in the restricted ABAP language scope.
-    - When using APIs and types like `string_table`, ensure that they are released.
-The `IF_OO_ADT_CLASSRUN` interface is released, and you can implement it to run an ABAP class.
-In ADT, you can do this by choosing *F9*.
-However, the example class will not run because the class cannot be activated due to the syntax errors.
-To output the content of data objects, you can use `out->write( ... )` in the `main` method.
-    - The example includes a selection of deprecated and invalid syntax in ABAP for Cloud Development.
-It includes the invalid statement `MOVE ...
-TO` and others that are added for demonstration purposes (some alternatives are provided).
-Certain system fields should not be accessed.
-The pointless `WRITE` statement within the method implementation represents invalid classic ABAP UI-related statements.
-Executable programs (*reports*) are not allowed in the restricted ABAP language scope.
-To set breakpoints in ADT, double-click the area to the left of the code line number.

     ```abap
     CLASS zcl_some_class DEFINITION